isaac-sim/IsaacLab/docs/source/how-to/import_new_asset.rst

 is then passed to the :class:`~sim.converters.UrdfConverter` class.

 The URDF importer has various configuration parameters that can be set to control the behavior of the importer.
 The default values for the importer's configuration parameters are specified are in the :class:`~sim.converters.UrdfConverterCfg` class, and they are listed below.
-We made a few commonly modified settings to be available as command-line arguments when calling the ``convert_urdf.py``, and they are marked with ``*``` in the list.
+We made a few commonly modified settings to be available as command-line arguments when calling the ``convert_urdf.py``, and they are marked with ``*`` in the list.
 For a comprehensive list of the configuration parameters, please check the the documentation at `URDF importer`_.

-* :attr:`~sim.converters.UrdfConverterCfg.fix_base*` - Whether to fix the base of the robot.
+* :attr:`~sim.converters.UrdfConverterCfg.fix_base` * - Whether to fix the base of the robot.
   This depends on whether you have a floating-base or fixed-base robot.
 The command-line flag is ``--fix-base`` where when set, the importer will fix the base of the robot, otherwise it will default to floating-base.
+* :attr:`~sim.converters.UrdfConverterCfg.root_link_name` - The link on which the PhysX articulation root is placed.
-* :attr:`~sim.converters.UrdfConverterCfg.merge_fixed_joints*` - Whether to merge the fixed joints.
+* :attr:`~sim.converters.UrdfConverterCfg.merge_fixed_joints` * - Whether to merge the fixed joints.
   Usually, this should be set to ``True`` to reduce the asset complexity.
 The command-line flag is ``--merge-joints`` where when set, the importer will merge the fixed joints, otherwise it will default to not merging the fixed joints.
+* :attr:`~sim.converters.UrdfConverterCfg.joint_drive` - The configuration for the joint drives on the robot.

-* :attr:`~sim.converters.UrdfConverterCfg.default_drive_type` - The drive-type for the joints.
+  * :attr:`~sim.converters.UrdfConverterCfg.JointDriveCfg.drive_type` - The drive type for the joints.
-  We recommend this to always be ``"none"``.
-This allows changing the drive configuration using the actuator models.
+    This can be either ``"acceleration"`` or ``"force"``.
+We recommend using ``"force"`` for most cases.
-* :attr:`~sim.converters.UrdfConverterCfg.default_drive_stiffness` - The drive stiffness for the joints.
+  * :attr:`~sim.converters.UrdfConverterCfg.JointDriveCfg.target_type` - The target type for the joints.
+    This can be either ``"none"``, ``"position"``, or ``"velocity"``.
+We recommend using ``"position"`` for most cases.
-  We recommend this to always be ``0.0``.
-This allows changing the drive configuration using the actuator models.
+    Setting this to ``"none"`` will disable the drive and set the joint gains to 0.0.
-* :attr:`~sim.converters.UrdfConverterCfg.default_drive_damping` - The drive damping for the joints.
+  * :attr:`~sim.converters.UrdfConverterCfg.JointDriveCfg.gains` - The drive stiffness and damping gains for the joint.
-  Similar to the stiffness, we recommend this to always be ``0.0``.
+    We support two ways to set the gains:

+    * :attr:`~sim.converters.UrdfConverterCfg.JointDriveCfg.PDGainsCfg` - To directly set the stiffness and damping.
+    * :attr:`~sim.converters.UrdfConverterCfg.JointDriveCfg.NaturalFrequencyGainsCfg` - To set the gains using the
+      desired natural frequency response of the system.

+For more detailed information on the configuration parameters, please check the documentation for :class:`~sim.converters.UrdfConverterCfg`.

 Example Usage
 ~~~~~~~~~~~~~